 He continues, “Abnormal functions of glutamate receptors has been linked with certain neurological disorders, such as Alzheimer’s disease and Huntington’s chorea.
 Injections of glutamate in laboratory animals have resulted in damage to nerve cells in the brain.”
 Ingesting MSG throws off the balance of glutamate receptors in the body, often causing system-wide havoc.

 More health problems from MSG

-MSG has also been linked to many other health problems, including numbness, fatigue, eye damage, headaches, depression, disorientation and obesity.
+MSG has also been linked to many other health problems, including numbness, fatigue, eye damage, headaches, depression, disorientation, and obesity.
 It has also been linked to cancers.
-It is imperative to your health to stop ingesting MSG, even though you may crave it, and the cravings may be quite strong for some people.
+It is imperative to stop ingesting MSG, even though you may crave it, and the cravings may be quite strong for some people.

 As people began to give MSG a bad rap, sneaky food manufacturers found ways of deceiving the public.
 They simply gave the additive a new name — or many!
 These include:

 - Hydrolyzed vegetable protein